api-evangelist-tools/create-your-first-apis-json-file/README.md

-# Low Hanging Fruit @ Davidson College
+# Create Your First APIs.json File
-This is a project to identify the low hanging fruit when it comes to APIs on campus at Davidson College.
+This is a micro tool for helping you create your first APIs.json file.

-You can view the site at: http://low-hanging-fruit.github.io/davidson-college/ You can contribute using the Github issues for this project.
+You can view the site at: http://create.your.first.apis.json.file.tools.apievangelist.com.